De Wallen: Sex work

 Prostitution is legal in the Netherlands, with the exception of street prostitution, but work permits are not issued in the form of a green card for prostitution; therefore legally working in the trade is limited mostly to EU citizens or foreign permanent residents.
 A non-EU citizen can work legally in the Netherlands without a work permit in certain circumstances, for instance, if they are the spouse of a local citizen.
 From January 2013 the legal working age of a prostitute in the Netherlands was raised from 18 to 21.

 There is no compulsory requirement for sex workers to undergo sexually transmitted disease (STD) or HIV testing in the Netherlands.
 Some brothels and clubs have their sex workers screened at a regular basis, but no formal guidelines exist.
 Brothel owners and room operators often require health certificates such as the SERVSAFE test before employing or leasing rooms.

 To counter negative publicity, Mariska Majoor, founder of the Prostitution Information Center, organized two "open days" in February 2006 and March 2007, allowing visitors access to some window brothels and peep shows and informing them about the working conditions there.
 Majoor was also instrumental in having the world's first monument to sex workers installed in the red light district.
 The bronze statue was unveiled on the Oudekerksplein in front of the Oude Kerk at the open day in March 2007 and shows a woman standing in a doorway.

 Red lights and blue lights

 In De Wallen, cisgender women sex workers illuminate their windows with red lights, while transgender women sex workers use blue lights.
 This is to help customers differentiate between the two.
 Bloedstraat, a street in De Wallen, has numerous transgender women working in it using blue lights.

-Men cannot be found in the red light district at all.
-Instead, they offer their services in parks or gay clubs or through various sex-related websites.
-These are called "paydates" & refer to websites such as "bullchat.nl" and "chatboy.nl".
-Men are not referred to as prostitutes, (only women can use this term).
-The majority of the men who are signing up for paydates identify as bisexual or homosexual.

-There is one day, however, in recent years where men have been showcased in windows to promote equality.
-They have notoriously done this on August 3, the day that coincides with Amsterdam's pride celebration.
-Men are in the window for the day not to actually work in any way other than model, but to raise awareness for the Red Light District's lack of male and gay representation, as the vast majority of its sex workers are cisgender, straight women.

 The police close down several male brothels each year, so it is difficult to determine how many still operate in the country.
 However, there is only one legal brothel still in use, called "Club 21".